Zorba, Male Belly Dancer

 Artemis - no-one else even comes close!

-I've had many instructors in my 5+ years of learning this dance form.
+I've had many instructors in my years of learning this dance form.
 Many of them are fantastic, and I've learned lots.
-Then there's Artemis - of Link opens in new window Artemis Imports.
-The way she is able to connect with my brain, get to the heart of the matter, and understand my direction and where I'm at dance-wise is incredible!
-Granted, the one-on-one is part of it, but this woman is going to help my dance faster than anyone else has ever managed!
+Then there's Artemis - the original founder of Link opens in new window Artemis Imports.
+The way she was able to connect with my brain, get to the heart of the matter, and understand my direction and where I am dance-wise is incredible!
+Granted, the one-on-one is part of it, but this woman really helped my dance faster than anyone else has ever managed!
 It's like she knows what I'm thinking before I think it!

 Reda Darwish